YaraHisham61/EmotionsDetector/ReadME.md

   - Skin detection algorithms typically involve color thresholding in specific color spaces, We combined HSV and YCbCr results.
 The algorithm identifies pixels with color values within a predefined range that corresponds to skin tones.
 - Haar Cascade
-  - The Haar Cascade algorithm is a machine learning-based object detection method used to identify objects or features in images.
+  - We used it for face detection.
+The Haar Cascade algorithm is a machine learning-based object detection method used to identify objects or features in images.
 It employs a cascade of simple classifiers trained on positive and negative samples.
 The algorithm evaluates image regions at multiple scales and resolutions, using Haar-like features to distinguish between the object and the background.
 Training involves adjusting weights for these features.
-While widely used for face detection, Haar Cascade can be trained for various objects, making it versatile in applications like security surveillance and robotics.
 - SVM (RBF)
   - Support Vector Machines (SVM) with Radial Basis Function (RBF) kernel is a popular machine learning algorithm used for classification and regression tasks.
 The RBF kernel allows SVM to handle non-linear relationships between input features.
 The SVM with RBF kernel is particularly effective in capturing complex patterns and is widely used in image recognition due to its ability to handle diverse and non-linear data.
+We used for the emotion detection model
 ## <img src="https://github.com/YaraHisham61/EmotionsDetector/assets/88517271/6726d0d6-d0e6-4b7d-942a-3e03430ccbb8" width="30" height="30" /> Experiment results <a name = "res"></a>
 - Skin Detection
   - As it is a color thresholding algorithm, relying solely on color information, it is not highly